 Table 16

-The improved margin at 31 dBm compared to 24 dBm is due to an additional out of band restriction in the ETSI standard that is applied for higher power terminals.
-Additionally, since the channel spacing between the adjacent MSS and 3G channels is increased by 300 kHz relative to the normal 5 MHz spacing, there is an additional 1 dB of margin at 24 dBm EIRP.

 Narrowband MES

 Narrowband user terminals complying with EN 302 574-3 are primarily intended to operate towards a satellite.
 Terminals can operate at 55 kHz to 1MHz.
 The standard EN 302 574-3 has two applicable masks.
 One is an absolute mask for EIRP values up to +15 dBW (+45 dBm) independent of bandwidth or a bandwidth dependent mask.
 Manufacturers can opt for either mask.
 However, as the narrow band standard depends mainly on spurious emissions, there shouldn’t be much difference between the two cases.
 With increased power, the standard requires an improved adjacent channel leakage ratio at the band edges 1980 and 2010MHz.